guarin/voting_behavior_analysis/docs/index.md

 We therefore split the National Council in seven subgroups and pick the most central politican in each of them.
 This results in a set of federal councillors for the upcoming legislative that might be more representative that the one that got elected.

 <iframe src="assets/html/next_legislative_pick.html" width="100%" height="500" scrolling="no" seamless="seamless" frameborder="0"></iframe>
 There is no overlap between our pick and the current federal councillors.
 None of "our" councillors were even a candidate at a Federal Council election.
 This indicates that our way of selecting an executive power is quite different from what is currently implemented.
 We also see that no member of the Green Party is part of our pick, even though a member of the Green Liberal Party (PVL) who historically never had a federal councillor make it into the list.

-This choice is limited by the fact that it is only representative of the National Council and not the Council of States.
-However, since the National Council is the one responsible for keeping the interests of the population and is directly elected by the people, we can assume that it is representative of the population.

-A remaining issue is that this pick is only taking into account national councillors and not state councillors which are also often candidates.
+This choice is limited by the fact that it is only suggests national councillors for becoming members of the executive, even though in practice several members of the Council of States also move to the Federal Council.
+Moreover, we could only suggest the next federal council based on the previous legislative period.
+Large shifts in seats hence would only be represented in the executive 4 years later.
+This is however in the interest of Swiss democracy, which has a strong focus on ensuring continuity and to prevent rapid changes making the political system unstable.
+Finally, other considerations are important for choosing the federal council, such as the region of origin or the gender.

 If there is no way of knowing that this pick would make a good executive power, it would at least be a bold new choice.

 ## Conclusion

 The need of political parties in Switzerland can be challenged by looking at the votes of some of the members of the legislative power over 12 years.

-The two common for their existance is Of the two common justifications for their existence, only one seems to hold up.
+Of the two common justifications for their existence, only one seems to hold up.

 Swiss political parties do regroup politicians of similar opinions.
 Regrouping people that vote in a similar way results in regrouping people by their party membership.

 However, they are not needed to form a government.
 The politicians that get elected are not a good representation of the party they belong to.
 Furthermore, they are criticized for being unrepresentative of the general population.
-By assuming that the National Council is more representative of the population, a pick that does not take into account the political party can be performed, contradicting the second common justification for political parties existence.
+We have suggested a new way to select the executive branch, which would better represent the interest of the Swiss people.